 Threat model – when considering how to protect your privacy and stay secure on the internet, it is useful to carefully consider exactly who or what you are most worried about.
 Not only is defending yourself against everything difficult to the point of being impossible, but any attempt to do so will likely seriously degrade the usability (and your enjoyment) of the internet.
 Identifying to yourself that being caught downloading an illicit copy of Game of Thrones is a bigger worry than being targeted by a crack NSA TAO team for personalised surveillance will not only leave you less stressed (and with a more useable internet), but likely also with more effective defences against the threats that matter to you.
 Of course, if your name is Edward Snowden, then TAO teams will be part of your threat model…

 Tor – an anonymity network that provides free software designed to allow you to access the internet anonymously.
-Unlike VPN, where the VPN provider knows your real IP address and can see your internet traffic at the exit point (the VPN server), with Tor your signal is routed through a number of nodes, each of which is only aware of the IP addresses ‘in front’ of the node and ‘behind’ it.
+Unlike VPN, where the VPN providers know your real IP address and can see your internet traffic at the exit point (the VPN server), with Tor your signal is routed through a number of nodes, each of which is only aware of the IP addresses ‘in front’ of the node and ‘behind’ it.
 This means that at no point can anyone know the whole path between your computer and the website you are trying to connect with.
 Tor therefore allows for true anonymity while surfing the web, but does come with a number of important downsides.
-See this article for more details.

 Tor hidden services – one of the biggest dangers of using the Tor anonymity network is Tor exit nodes – the last node in the chain of nodes that your data travels through, and which exits onto the web.
 Tor exit nodes can be run by any volunteer, and who can potentially monitor your internet activities.
 This not as bad it sounds, as thanks to the random path your data takes between nodes, the exit node cannot know who you are.
 However, a global adversary with unlimited resources (such as the NSA) could, in theory, take control of enough nodes to endanger the anonymity of Tor users.
 In order to counter this threat, Tor allows users to create ‘hidden’ websites (with the .onion suffix) that can only be accessed from within the Tor network (so there is no need to use a potentially untrustworthy exit node).
 Tor hidden services are often considered a ‘darkweb’ (and are the best known such darkweb.)